Eight Summer School 2017

-The seventh CASC Summer School on Ceramics took place from 14 to 16 September 2016 at Imperial College London.
+The eight CASC Summer School on Ceramics will take place from 13 to 15 September 2017 at Imperial College London.

 Previous summer schools

 The sixth edition of the Ceramic Summer School was held on 16, 17 and 18 September 2015 at Imperial College London.
 Starting at lunch time on Wednesday a full afternoon of activities was on offer with a tutorial on tailoring viscosity for colloidal shaping methods followed by a lab session demonstrating free form shaping techniques (green machining and 3D printing) and a lecture by Jonathan Phillips from Morgan Advanced Materials on Challenges and Opportunities for the Ceramic Industry.